 - Type IAA: Ladders with this rating have a maximum capacity of 375 pounds

 The feet are what keep your ladder stable.
-Most telescoping ladders have non-slip rubber feet or treads to prevent slipping.
+Most telescoping ladders have non-slip feet or non-slip end caps made to prevent slipping and ensure your safety.

 The weight and closed size of your ladder will affect portability, as smaller and lighter ladders are easier to carry and store.